tonyscottpage/site/_posts/2014-08-25-open-kitchen.markdown

 ---
 layout: post
-title:  "Open Kitchen - Open Workplace"
+title:  Open Kitchen - Open Workplace
 date:   2014-08-25 18:45
 tags:
 image:
 ---

-**Getting curious about how leaders can create the best workplaces, I felt inspired when I visited the Mozilla office near to Trafalgar Square.
-This has the hallmarks of "cool", with bicycles hanging on the wall, and a free, always open and well-stocked kitchen.**
+**The Mozilla office near to Trafalgar Square has the hallmarks of "cool", with bicycles hanging on the wall, and a free, always open and well-stocked kitchen.
+What can we learn from the Mozilla kitchen about how to create a better workplace?**

 ![](/libb/images/mozillateam.jpg)